 Time: 2 hours 30 minutes – 3 hours 30 minutes

 getting there | Kepler Track, Fiordland National Park

-Easy, you can walk to the start of the Kepler Track from downtown Te Anau in about 45 minutes and have a view of the Takahe at the Fiordland Wildlife Centre thrown in for free.
+Easy, you can walk to the start of the Kepler Track from downtown Te Anau in about 50 minutes and check out the Takahe at the Fiordland Wildlife Centre for free.